akka/akka-http/docs/src/main/paradox/client-side/request-level.md

 @@@ warning

-Always make sure you consume the response entity streams (of type @scala[@apidoc[Source[ByteString,Unit]]]@java[@apidoc[Source[ByteString, Object]]]) by for example connecting it to a @apidoc[Sink] or by calling @scala[`response.discardEntityBytes()`]@java[`response.discardEntityBytes(Materializer)`] if you don't care about the response entity.
-Otherwise Akka HTTP (and the underlying Streams infrastructure) will understand the lack of entity consumption as a back-pressure signal and stop reading from the underlying TCP connection!
+Always make sure you consume the response entity streams (of type @scala[@apidoc[Source[ByteString,Unit]]]@java[@apidoc[Source[ByteString, Object]]]).
+Connect the response entity `Source` to a @apidoc[Sink], or call @scala[`response.discardEntityBytes()`]@java[`response.discardEntityBytes(Materializer)`] if you don't care about the response entity.

-This is a feature of Akka HTTP that allows consuming entities (and pulling them through the network) in a streaming fashion, and only *on demand* when the client is ready to consume the bytes - it may be a bit surprising at first though.
+Read the @ref[Implications of the streaming nature of Request/Response Entities](../implications-of-streaming-http-entity.md) section for more details.

-When response entities are not subscribed to within `akka.http.host-connection-pool.response-entity-subscription-timeout`, the stream will fail with a `TimeoutException: Response entity was not subscribed after ...`.
+If the application doesn't subscribe to the response entity within `akka.http.host-connection-pool.response-entity-subscription-timeout`, the stream will fail with a `TimeoutException: Response entity was not subscribed after ...`.
 @@@

 ## Flow-Based Variant

-The flow-based variant of the request-level client-side API is presented by the @scala[`Http().superPool(...)`]@java[`Http.get(system).superPool(...)`] method.
+The Flow-based variant of the request-level client-side API is presented by the @scala[`Http().superPool(...)`]@java[`Http.get(system).superPool(...)`] method.
 It creates a new "super connection pool flow", which routes incoming requests to a (cached) host connection pool depending on their respective effective URIs.

-The @apidoc[Flow] returned by @scala[`Http().superPool(...)`]@java[`Http.get(system).superPool(...)`] is very similar to the one from the @ref[Host-Level Client-Side API](host-level.md), so the
+The @apidoc[Flow] returned by @scala[`Http().superPool(...)`]@java[`Http.get(system).superPool(...)`] is very similar to the one from the @ref[Host-Level Client-Side API](host-level.md), so the section on
-@ref[Using a Host Connection Pool](host-level.md#using-a-host-connection-pool) section also applies here.
+@ref[Using a Host Connection Pool](host-level.md#using-a-host-connection-pool) also applies here.

-However, there is one notable difference between a "host connection pool client flow" for the host-level API and a "super-pool flow":
+However, there is one notable difference between a "host connection pool client flow" for the Host-Level API and a "super-pool flow" from the Request-Level API:

-Since in the former case the flow has an implicit target host context the requests it takes don't need to have absolute URIs or a valid `Host` header.
-The host connection pool will automatically add a `Host` header if required.
+* In a "host connection pool client flow" the flow has an implicit target host context.
+Therefore, the requests it takes don't need to have absolute URIs or a valid `Host` header because the host connection pool will automatically add a `Host` header if required.

-For a super-pool flow this is not the case.
+For a "super-pool flow" in the Request-Level API this is not the case.
 All requests to a super-pool must either have an absolute URI or a valid `Host` header, because otherwise it'd be impossible to find out which target endpoint to direct the request to.

 ## Collecting headers from a server response